mcmire/sprite_editor/README.md

 There's a public Pivotal Tracker project here: <https://www.pivotaltracker.com/projects/289453>

-## Resources
+## Credits

-The HSL part of the color picker was stolen from http://hslpicker.com (source [here](https://github.com/imathis/hsl-color-picker/)).
+The HSL part of the color picker was stolen from <http://hslpicker.com> (source [here](https://github.com/imathis/hsl-color-picker/)).
 I really like that a lot.